Dual-Tree LLM-Enhanced Negative Sampling for Implicit Collaborative Filtering: Methodology

 \section{Methodology}

-In this section, we first formalize the problem and then present our proposed method, DTL-NS.
-As illustrated in Figure~2, DTL-NS consists of three stages: (1) dual-tree construction \& item encoding, which provides foundational structural/semantic encodings; (2) false-negative identification, which, together with the encodings produced in Stage 1, forms our first module, Dual-Tree LLM-based False Negative Identification (DTL-FNI); and (3) multi-view hard negative sampling, which, combined with the same encodings, constitutes our second module, Dual-Tree Guided Multi-View Hard Negative Sampling (DT-MHNS).
+In this section, we first formalize the problem and then present DTL-NS.
+As shown in Figure~2, DTL-NS consists of three stages: (1) dual-tree construction \& item encoding, which provides foundational structural/semantic encodings; (2) false-negative identification, which, together with the encodings produced in Stage 1, forms our first module, Dual-Tree LLM-based False Negative Identification; and (3) multi-view hard negative sampling, which, combined with the same encodings, constitutes our second module, Dual-Tree Guided Multi-View Hard Negative Sampling.